naninovel/docs/docs/api/index.md

 ## blur

 #### Summary
-Applies a blur filter to a supported actor: backgrounds and characters of sprite, layered, diced, Live2D, Spine, video and scene implementations.
+Applies [blur effect](/guide/special-effects.html#blur) to supported actor: backgrounds and characters of sprite, layered, diced, Live2D, Spine, video and scene implementations.

 #### Remarks
 The actor should have `IBlurable` interface implemented in order to support the effect.